Aaron

 Repurposing My Angst with the Church

 While I have had many wonderful, supportive Christians in my life, I find many more who just do not want to meet me where I am with my sexuality.
-This is not a childish lament about how life is not fair or how people in the Church have the audacity to disagree with some of my thoughts or opinions.
-No, this is an honest observation that the Church has done and continues to do a poor job of helping gay or same-sex attracted Christians continue to walk in their faith with Christ.
 Instead of being a great cloud of witnesses encouraging me onward, some act as a voice of the enemy telling me I have no place at God's table.

 >